danielljeon/docs/conventions/python.md

 #### 2.1.4 Exceptions

-Using an older version of python is allowed only when modifying forks / reusing publicly available code which was originally written in an older version.
+Using an older version of python is allowed only when modifying forks/reusing publicly available code which was originally written in an older version.

 ## 2.2 Auto-Formatter